eclipse-vertx/vert.x/core_manual_groovy.md

     /a/b/c/page.html?param1=abc&param2=xyz

 Then `request.query` would contain the string `param1=abc&param2=xyz`

 #### Request Headers

-A map of the request headers are available using the `headers` property on the request object.
+The request headers are available using the `headers()` method on the request object.

-Note that the header keys are always lower-cased before being put in the `headers` property.
+The returned object is an instance of `org.vertx.groovy.core.MultiMap`.
+A MultiMap allows multiple values for the same key, unlike a normal Map.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.